strapdata/elassandra-operator/docs/source/provisioning.rst

 You can customize Elassandra, Cassandra Reaper and Kibana pods by providing your own `PodTemplate <https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates>`_.
-Thus, you can add labels, annotations, initContainers, environment variables, specify serviceAccount or priorityClassName, or customize resources.
+Thus, you can add labels, annotations, imagePullSecret, initContainers, environment variables, specify serviceAccount or priorityClassName, or customize resources.

 For example, you can install custom Elasticsearch plugins before the elassandra container starts with an `initContainer <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>`_, as shown bellow: